Oxid15/oxid15.github.io/projects/perceptron.md

 ---

 The program allows to create and train neural networks with arbitrary number of layers and neurons.
-Python scripts allow to convert neural nets from Tensorflow .pb format to the custom format of this repository with the extension .nn.
+Python scripts allow to convert fully-connected neural networks from Tensorflow `.pb` format to the custom format of this project with the extension `.nn`.
 The inference results should remain the same.